ML-KULeuven/un-xPass/README.md

 _(this will take ~2 hours to run)_

 It is also possible to generate a specific set of features and labels.
-For example, to generate only the "relative start location" features and "success" label, you can add `--xfn="relative_startlocation --yfn="success"` to the above command.
+For example, to generate only the "relative start location" features and "success" label, you can add `--xfn="relative_startlocation" --yfn="success"` to the above command.

 </details>